futurestudio/hapi-rate-limitor/README.md

 })
 ```

-This will calculate the maximum requests individually for each authenticated user based on the user’s `'rateLimit'` attribute.
+This will calculate the maximum requests individually for each authenticated user based on the user’s `id` and `'rateLimit'` attributes.
 Imagine the following user object as an authenticated user:

 ```js
 /**